dylan-isaac/DylanIsaac/src/content/resources/alt-text-generation.md

   extractPageContext();
 ```

-## How to Use This Ladder
+## How to Use This Pattern

-1. **Run the extraction script** on the page containing the image to get the page context
+1. **Extract page context** using the JavaScript in Supporting Tools
-2. **Capture a screenshot** of the image in its page context
+2. **Capture screenshots** of both the raw image and image-in-context
-3. **Feed both to an LLM** along with this prompt pattern
+3. **Choose your prompt** based on your model's capabilities (see guide above)
+4. **Run the prompt** with the extracted context and images
-4. **Receive contextually appropriate alt text** that reflects the author's intention
+5. **Receive alt text** optimized for the author's intent and screen reader UX

+---

-## What Makes This a Ladder
+## Why This Is a Ladder

-This pattern builds a bridge between visual and non-visual understanding by:
-- Encoding accessibility expertise into a reusable format
-- Extracting implicit author intention from explicit page structure
-- Translating between epistemologies (ways of knowing)
-- Making expert knowledge accessible to non-experts
-- Creating equivalent experiences across modalities

-As described in ["Building Ladders: Extending Human Agency with AI"](/writing/building-ladders-extending-human-agency-with-ai), this tool doesn't force users to adapt to technology—it makes technology adapt to human needs by understanding context and intention.
+This pattern embodies the [ladder philosophy](/writing/building-ladders-extending-human-agency-with-ai): encoding expert knowledge into rungs others can climb.

+Instead of forcing creators to learn accessibility guidelines, it meets them where they are—letting them express through visual design while the ladder translates their intent into equivalent non-visual experiences.
+Each step is a rung: understanding context, recognizing patterns, making classification decisions, applying UX constraints.

+The result: My years of accessibility expertise become a tool anyone can use.
+Technology adapts to humans, not the other way around.